Invivoscribe Technologies Inc, San Diego, a privately-held life science company, introduces Genection Inc.

 “In order to make personalized molecular medicine a clinical reality, new platforms need to be developed for the delivery of health care,” Patay says, adding that the company seeks to accelerate this adoption process.
 “The combination of CLIA-validated genetic testing, whole-exome or whole-genome sequencing and broad targeted assays, along with critical bioinformatics, analytic tools, and interpretative guidelines will contribute to timely definitive diagnoses for patients with rare, unexplained diseases or complex diseases; in essence, this integration will speed delivery of genomic test results and improve patient care.”

 The company’s Web application provides HIPAA-compliant, secure patient data management for physicians and health organizations.
 As patient care moves to more team-based management, it is vital for patient information to integrate with several clinicians, and not be limited to one single provider, according to the company.
 The company allows clinicians to share test results and genetic information with other health care providers, which can assist in a diagnosis for a patient and accelerate creation of individualized treatment plans and potentially life-saving therapies.

-Genection also serves as the gateway for the global Together We Cure initiative, which allows acute myeloid leukemia (AML) patients and physicians to share clinical information to facilitate more rapid development of AML targeted therapeutics.
+Genection also serves as the gateway for the global Link no longer available initiative, which allows acute myeloid leukemia (AML) patients and physicians to share clinical information to facilitate more rapid development of AML targeted therapeutics.